Image: Spill (12’34 – 2018) / Grzegorz Stefanski (Poland – GB)

 The Rebirth of IQHAWE is a short dance film influenced by the modern Japanese practice of Butoh.
 (Butoh or Buto ankoku, the « dance of darkness » an avant-garde dance invented by Tatsumi Hijikata in the Japan Underground of the 1959.
 Butô had the will to change aesthetics and conservative approaches to shake establishment.
 It stand up against the influence of the classical ballet and modern dance from the West as well as the traditional artistic forms like Nô or Kabuki in Japan.
 It was a real shock, 14 years after Hiroshima and Nagasaki, 14 years after the trauma of the 1945 defeat considered as a political, economical, social and cultural disaster).
 The short explores the potential of hybridizing *IQHAWE’s movement practice into the film form: fragmenting, collaging and refiguring the body in time and space to try to capture the energy of the body in the dance.
 While the butoh style of performance explores the connection of the body to mind and soul, the camera attempts to channel the energy of the body as ash and crystal.

 *iQhawe translates to ‘warrior’ in seSotho, and is the clan that Oupa Sibeko originates.
-IQHAWE is the persona Sibeko bears when he takes on performance projects.
+IQHAWE is the character Sibeko bears when he takes on performance projects.

 Inextricable (4’39 – 2008) / Mozhgan ERFANI (Iran – France)